afsalthaj/safe-string-interpolation/README.md

 Checkout the project [website](https://afsalthaj.github.io/safe-string-interpolation/) for all information.

 In near future, there will be integration with scalaz.Show / cats.Show.
-If you are in scalaz world, there is an alternative where you can `z` interpolator that works with `Show` typeclass.
-You can get the same sort of functionality this library provides by depending on scalaz-deriving-magnolia to get automatic show instances.
+If you are in scalaz world, there is an alternative where you can use `z` interpolator that works with `Show` typeclass.
+You can get the same sort of functionality (that this library provides) by depending on scalaz-deriving-magnolia to get automatic show instances.
 If you need a zero dependency with light weight macros, then `safe-string` (this library) is preferable.